-Area Grade Credit Required English 9-12 4.0 English 9, English 10, English 11, Selected English 12 Health 9 .5 Mathematics 9-11 3.0 Algebra I, Geometry, Algebra II Physical Education 9-12 1.5 Science 9-12 3.0 Physical Science, Biology, plus, Elective Science 11/12 Social Studies 9-11 3.0 Civics, US History 10, World History, AP US History, Psych, Social Problems, Economics Personal Finance 11-12 .5 Problems, Economics Career Portfolio- Academic Career Plan 9-12 0 Must successfully complete a Careers unit in 10 th grade, and a portfolio-based rubric (ACP), plus a faculty/counselor evaluation.
-Electives 9-12 7.5 Total Credits Required: 9-12 23
+Area Grade Credit Required English 9-12 4.0 English 9, English 10, English 11, Selected English 12 Health 9 .5 Mathematics 9-11 3.0 Algebra I, Geometry, Algebra II Physical Education 9-12 1.5 Science 9-12 3.0 Physical Science, Biology, plus, Elective Science 11/12 Social Studies 9-12 3.5 Civics, US History 10, World History, AP US History, Psych, Social Problems, Economics Personal Finance .50 credit is included and a graduation requirement Career Portfolio- Academic Career Plan 9-12 .5 Must successfully complete a Careers unit in 10 th grade, and a portfolio-based rubric (ACP), plus a faculty/counselor evaluation.
+Electives 9-12 7 Total Credits Required: 9-12 23

 - A diploma of graduation will be presented to each student who successfully completes a program of studies prescribed by the Board of Education.
-Students who fail to meet all requirements will not be permitted to participate in graduation exercises. - Each student shall complete a minimum of 23 credits from the listing above. - Each student is required to carry courses that meet each class period, including physical education, each year. - 25 hours of community service is a graduation requirement, started with the Class of 2021. - Passing the Civics Test is a State of Wisconsin graduation requirement. - Elective credits are chosen from core subject areas, foreign language and fine arts, as well as other academic and vocational areas. - Students with excessive unexcused absences and/or unserved detentions may be prohibited from participation in graduation exercises.
+Students who fail to meet all requirements will not be permitted to participate in graduation exercises. - Each student shall complete a minimum of 23 credits from the listing above. - Each student is required to carry courses that meet each class period, including physical education, each year. - 25 hours of community service is a graduation requirement. - Passing the Civics Test is a State of Wisconsin graduation requirement. - Elective credits are chosen from core subject areas, foreign language and fine arts, as well as other academic and vocational areas. - Students with excessive unexcused absences and/or unserved detentions may be prohibited from participation in graduation exercises.